Toto-DAT257/Touch-Tell-App/README.md

 - Simon Holst
 - Philip Winsnes

-## How To Run The App
-To run this application on your computer:
-1. Download Android Studio and follow the instructions
-2. Clone this repo in Android Studio via "get from version control" or clone it to your computer and open it in Android Studio
-3. Create a "Virtual Device" in AVD Manager
-4. Build the project and then run "app"
+## Installation
+On an Android device, download the [latest apk build](https://github.com/Toto-DAT257/Touch-Tell-App/releases/download/v1.0.0/tt_app.apk).
+Follow the instructions and complete the installation.

 ## Documentation
 All documentations can be found [here](Documentation).